& now another completely gratuitous Clive Owen post...oh yeah and a trailer for his newest flick

 work, though, without such lived-in performances.
 Deschanel makes the lovely,

-sensuous Summer just precocious enough to know what she wants without coming out and saying it, and Gordon-Levitt, with his junior Springsteenian chin jut,
+sensuous Summer just precocious enough to know what she wants without coming out and saying it, and Gordon-Levitt, with his junior Springsteenian chin jut, lets

 you read every glimmer of hope, pain, lust, and befuddlement beneath his nervy